tejpal123456789/Language-Detection-SoC-Resources/README.md

      As we will use only some basics commands of pandas for our purpose , so i will try to convey about this library by myself.
 I think that we will be more helpful.

-Here our week one finish .
+Here our week 1 finishes .

 Happy Learning .